What the issue is about

 Participation Project

-In February 2024, we invited applications from human rights defenders for 5 paid volunteer roles to join our Measuring Change participation project and create tools for people with learning disabilities, autistic people and people who support them.
+We worked with human rights defenders on a participation project called Measuring Change to co-create two tools for people with learning disabilities, autistic people and people who support them.

-- An online booklet which explains how to measure progress in moving away from institutions using human rights indicators.
+An online booklet which explains in plain English how to measure progress in moving away from institutions using human rights indicators.